 Instead of moving at the head of a well-organized counter-attack, the Land Cruisers would be sent into action where they stood, to counter the armored spearheads moving quickly toward their bivouacs.
 With Imperial permission – though until he gave his permission, Kaiser Wilhelm II had no idea that the Land Cruisers existed – all eight machines would be sent into battle as soon as possible.

 Relaxing on the slopes of Mt.
 Kilimanjaro, Dipl.
 Ing.
 Marak read of the big machines’ shocking debut in combat and frowned.
 Somewhere in Lorraine, many more pipes had just burst.

 Don’t wait to put Land Cruisers on your game table!
-Join the Gold Club and find out how to get it before they're gone forever!
+Join the Gold Club and find out how to get it for free!